1213tnals/1213tnals/README.md

 -->

 - 🔍 I’m currently researching on [HRRLAB](http://www.hrrlab.com/), which is the Humanoid Robot Research Lab.
-- 🌱 I’m currently learning Basic Programmings(C++, C#) and how to use the Jetson board And ROS well.
+- 🌱 I’m currently learning Basic Programmings(C++, C#) and how to use the Jetson board and ROS well.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...